Friday, April 5, 2013

 Two decades of legal wrangling ensued and with each new court case Britt came out the winner.
 The greatly-frustrated co-owners remained resolute and continued to attempt eviction.
 In the meantime, they would be back in court regarding another issue.

-Entertainer Neil Diamond lived on the top floor of No. 17 East 63rd Street in 2006 and had exclusive rights to the use of the rooftop.
+Entertainer Neil Diamond lived on the top floor of 17 East 63rd Street in 2006 and had exclusive rights to the use of the rooftop.
 He renovated the roof space “to create a serene environment” for himself, according to the Associated Press.
 His serenity was interrupted by Cassini and Nestor when they began construction on a 13-foot high addition.

 The singer-songwriter sued the women for violating zoning restrictions and for damages, claiming “the value of his apartment has been substantially diminished and the construction has irreparably damaged his enjoyment of his apartment and rooftop.”